umeshramya/reactstrap-react-lib/README.md

 # reactstrap-react-lib
 This is build with typescript for using  with react and reactstrap
+## install this library by using this commonf
+`npm install reactstrap-react-lib`
+## use our cli for generating forms and table
+`npx reactstrap-react-lib-cli`

 This contains forloowing lib modules
 1. FormSubmit